pmacg/algpy/README.md

 # AlgLab
 Framework for performing experiments with algorithms in Python.

-This package provides a framework for building extendible and reproducible experiments with algorithms in python.
+This package provides a framework for building extendable and reproducible experiments with algorithms in python.
 This high-level workflow is to

 1. Specify a dataset on which to perform an experiment.
 2. Implement the algorithms which are to be compared.